gitlabhq/gitlabhq/doc/user/project/service_desk.md

 The codebase is hosted in your GitLab instance, built and deployed with GitLab CI.

+Here's how Service Desk will work for you:

-1. Offer email support to your paying customers, who can email you directly from their app
+1. You'll provide a project-specific email address to your paying customers, who can email you directly from within the app
-1. The email they send creates an issue in the appropriate project
+1. Each email they send creates an issue in the appropriate project
-1. Your team members reply to that issue thread to follow up with your customer
+1. Your team members navigate to the Service Desk issue tracker, where they can see new support requests and respond inside associated issues
+1. Your team communicates back and forth with the customer to understand the request
 1. Your team starts working on implementing code to solve your customer's problem
-1. When your team finishes the implementation, their merged merge request will close the issue
+1. When your team finishes the implementation, whereupon the merge request is merged and the issue is closed automatically
-1. The customer will have been attended successfully through GitLab, without having real access to your GitLab instance
+1. The customer will have been attended successfully via email, without having real access to your GitLab instance
 1. Your team saved time by not having to leave GitLab (or setup any integrations) to follow up with your customer

 ## How it works